donn/Phi/Readme.md

     * No GCC or Clang specific extensions are used.
 Any used by accident are a bug we are interested in fixing.
     * We still recommend Clang + LLDB for debugging.
 * Git
-* Make
+* GNU Make 3.8.1+
-* GNU Bison
+* GNU Bison 3.0.4+

 ### macOS
-Install Xcode from the App Store.
+Install Xcode 9.0 or higher from the App Store.

 For the other dependencies, we recommend [Homebrew](https://brew.sh).
 Install it using the command in the link provided, then invoke: